Our 3 Week Road Trip USA Itinerary – West Coast USA

 What we did: Hollywood was busy busy busy, as in the sidewalks were PACKED!
 We managed to have a quick look at some of the stars along there, and even found Walt Disney right at our bus stop.
 We then hopped on a bus and went to the La Brea Tar Pits.
 It is free to wander the grounds and view the tar pits outside, however if you want to go inside the museum itself there is an entry fee.
 The museum showcases the history of the tar pits, as well as the incredible array of fossils that have been excavated over the years.

-This wraps up our first road trip USA adventure, however I can guarantee it won’t be our last!
-What destination or attraction is on your list for your road trip USA?
+This wraps up our 3 weeks west coast USA adventure, however I can guarantee it won’t be our last!
+What destination or attraction is on your list for your road trip of West Coast USA?

 Plan Your Trip To The USA

 - Skyscanner is a flight comparison site.
 Search for your flights, find the best deal for you, and then click to book directly with the airline.